 Types of Hiking Pants

-Always grabbing a pair of yoga pants when you go hiking?
-Check out a dedicated pair of hiking or running tights instead.
-Some people love the feel (and look) of tights for hiking, trail running, or just every day wear.
-Tights have some distinct advantages over pants, including less chaffing over long distances, and a compressed and supportive feel.
-Running and hiking tights typically have multiple panels for greater range of motion and less sag, and are usually made with moisture-wicking materials.
-They might keep you hotter than a pair of pants though, and don't have the same versatility as convertible pants.
+If you always grab a pair of yoga leggings when you go hiking, check out a dedicated pair of hiking or running tights instead.
+Tights have some distinct advantages over pants, including less chafing over long distances and a compressed and supportive feel.
+Running and hiking tights typically have multiple panels for a greater range of motion and less sag, and are usually made with moisture-wicking materials.
+Some people love the feel and look of tights for hiking, trail running, or just every day wear.

 Sizing and Fit

 Your pants should be comfortable, unrestrictive, and allow for a full range of motion.
 Get weird when trying on hiking pants.
 Kick, take high steps, stretch, jump — do anything to push your body to make sure the pants move with you.
 Stretch and mobility are important.
 You do not want your clothing to limit you.

 Your gear should enhance your experience.
 The proper size and fit will keep you happy and comfortable on your hike.
 We recommend erring on the side of "too loose" rather than "too tight."
 If a pair of pants pinch or restrict you in any way, it will only get worse by the mile.
 Looser pants also leave you the option to wear a base layer underneath on chilly mornings and evenings.

 Whether you choose a pair with wide legs or tapered ones is up to you, but if they are close cut, make sure they have articulated knees to help with mobility.
 Also, check to see if you can roll them up at all, which makes a big difference in temperature moderation.